dbt-labs/docs.getdbt.com/website/blog/2024-06-12-putting-your-dag-on-the-internet.md

 ---
 title: "Putting Your DAG on the internet!"
-description: "With dbt 1.8, dbt released support for Snowflake’s external access integrations ([link](https://docs.snowflake.com/en/developer-guide/external-network-access/external-network-access-overview)) further enabling the use of dbt + AI to enrich your data.
-This allows querying of external APIs within dbt Python models, a functionality that was required for dbt Cloud customer, EQT ([link](https://eqtgroup.com/)).
-Learn about why they needed it and how they helped build the feature and get it shipped!"
+description: "Use dbt and Snowflake's external access integrations to allow Snowflake Python models access the internet"
 slug: putting-your-dag-on-the-internet.md

 authors: [ernesto_ongaro, sebastian_stan, filip_bryén